photonhead/python-crash-course/README.md

-# Project Title: Python Crash Course Practices
+# Python Crash Course Practices

 ## Description
 This repository contains files and exercises that I created while studying the book *Python Crash Course, 3rd Edition* by Eric Matthes.
 You can find the book [here](https://a.co/d/8CKwHSy).